MeiWang003/MDFG/README.md

 3. **Confident Sample Selection**:

-   - Confident samples are identified using the `small_loss` method.
+   - Confident samples are identified in FGT.
      - Update the paths: `path="your_wavelet_feature_path"` and `save_path="your_confident_data_save_path"`.
      - Run the following command to extract confident samples:
        ```python